 “Those who work their land will have abundant food, but those who chase fantasies have no sense.”
 (Proverbs 12:11)

-Are you prepared to step aside and let God run your business?
+Are you prepared to step aside and let God run your faith-based business?

 This sounds like something we’d do without even having to think about it.

-However, a lot of Christians in business still end up struggling with this.
+However, a lot of Christians with their own business still end up struggling with this.

 Starting a business is a lot of hard work.
 It involves learning new skills, taking some risk, an enormous amount of persistence…